newtonkwan/Insight_DE/README.md

 ### Year by year
 Allows the user to filter by year.
 Ex. only look at the papers from 2015-2019.

+### Journaling
+Different journals, even on the same subject, look for different kinds of abstracts.
+Velma will allow you to filter by journal so you can write your abstract in a way that targets whichever journal you are submitting to.

 ### Adding papers
 There are potentially millions of other papers from other domains on sites like arXiv, Academia, and PubMed (> 200GB)